 Literacy Face to Face

 Written for volunteer tutors, but with useful practical ideas for classroom teachers also.
-Sections on: How do we read?; The adult learner; Assessing your student’s needs and progress; The beginner reader/writer; The intermediate reader/ writer; The vocational student; Writing and spelling; Does your student have a disability?; Is your student from an non-English Speaking background?; Everyday numeracy; Getting started on the computer.
+Covers areas such as Assessing your student’s needs and progress; Does your student have a disability?; Is your student from an non-English Speaking background?; Everyday numeracy; Getting started on the computer.

 Tips for teaching reading, writing, numeracy and speaking /listening in the workplace context but widely applicable to a range of contexts.
 Developed by Service Skills Australia.